valueerrorx/life-kiosk/README.md

 The UI autogenerates itself by reading those config files.
 Therefore this application should be very easy to maintain.

+Example:

+[Action-1]
+Type=action restriction
+Key=action/kwin_rmb
+Name=Disable Window Manager context menu (Alt-F3)
+Description=The Window Manager context menu is normally shown when Alt-F3 is pressed or when the menu button on the window frame is pressed

 ![Image of life-kiosk](http://life-edu.eu/images/life-kiosk-1.png)